Most WSOP Bracelets: All-Time Leaders & Records

 Johnny Moss – 9 WSOP Bracelets

 The original champion.
 Johnny Moss won the very first WSOP in 1970 and remains one of only two players to win three Main Event titles.
-Johnny Moss competed when the fields were small and elite, and his legacy helped build the tournament tradition the WSOP stands on today.
+Moss competed when the fields were small and elite, and his legacy built the tournament tradition the WSOP stands on today.
+That three modern greats have only now matched him tells you how far ahead of his time he was.

 The 10-Bracelet Icons: Poker’s Founding Mount Rushmore

 This tier belongs to poker’s original icons.
-These players aren’t just champions; they helped shape the game, the strategy, and the history of the WSOP itself.
+These players are not just champions.
+They shaped the game, the strategy, and the history of the WSOP itself.

 Doyle Brunson – 10 Bracelets